core-wg/resource-directory/draft-ietf-core-resource-directory.md

   <section title="IANA Considerations">

 	<t>
-	"core-rd" resource type needs to be registered if an appropriate registry is created.
+	"core-rd" resource type needs to be registered when the appropriate registry is created by <xref target="I-D.ietf-core-link-format"/>.
 	</t>

 	<t>